ballinarslsubbranch/sub-branch/meetings/2025-06-11-exec-minutes.md

 ## 4. Policies and procedures

-Dick outlined where to find RSL NSW policies and procedures and the requriement for adherance to them
+Dick outlined where to find RSL NSW policies and procedures and the requirement for adherence to them

 **Action:** all to note